NHERI-SimCenter/EE-UQ/Examples/eeuq-0001/README.rst

 .. figure:: figures/shearUQ.png
    :align: center
    :alt: Screenshot of a user interface with a left-side menu showing categories like UQ, GI, SIM, EVT, FEM, EDP, RV, and RES.
 On the right, there is a section titled "UQ Engine" with a dropdown menu selecting "Dakota," another dropdown for "Dakota Method Category" selecting "Forward Propagation," with options below for "Method" choosing "LHS," a field to input the number of samples (set to 1000), and a field for the seed value (set to 20).
-The interface has a clean design with mainly blue and gray colors.
    :figclass: align-center

 .. note::